Stationary Measure of the Open KPZ Equation through the Enaud-Derrida Representation: Introduction

 \section{Introduction}

-The KPZ equation is a non-linear stochastic partial differential equation (SPDE) originally introduced by Kardar, Parisi, and Zhang~\cite{KPZ86} to describe the behavior of random interfaces under relaxation and lateral growth.
-The open KPZ equation is the term for the same SPDE with spatial coordinate restricted to an interval of finite length, and with fixed boundary conditions.
+The KPZ equation is a nonlinear stochastic partial differential equation (SPDE) originally introduced by Kardar, Parisi, and Zhang~\cite{KPZ86} to describe the behavior of random interfaces under relaxation and lateral growth.
+By the open KPZ equation, we refer to the same SPDE with spatial coordinate restricted to an interval of finite length, and with fixed boundary conditions.
 For $t\geq 0, x\in[0,L]$, the equation takes the form where $\xi(t,x)$ is a space-time white noise.
-The boundary conditions are given by $\partial_{x}H_{u,v}(t,x)|_{x=0}=u,$ and $\partial_{x}H_{u,v}(t,x)|_{x=L}=-v$.
-We sometimes refer to these as Neumann boundary conditions $u,v\in\mathbb{R}$.
+The boundary conditions are given by $\partial_{x}H_{u,v}(t,x)|_{x=0}=u,$ and $\partial_{x}H_{u,v}(t,x)|_{x=L}=-v$ for $u,v\in\mathbb{R}$.
+We sometimes refer to these as Neumann boundary conditions.
 The equation above needs some additional explanation in order to be well-posed.
 In particular, we need to make sense of the nonlinear term $(\partial_{x}H_{u,v}(t,x))^{2}$.
 A work of Mueller~\cite{M91} demonstrates that any mild solution of the multiplicative stochastic heat equation, which is almost surely positive at time zero $(Z(0,x)>0)$, will then remain positive for all $x$ and $t>0$.
 Consequently, the ``Hopf-Cole'' transformation $H(t,x)=\log{\left(Z(t,x)\right)}$ gives a well-defined solution to the KPZ equation (the standard equation without open boundaries).
-Solutions to the open KPZ equation are defined via the same Hopf-Cole transform which we use in the standard KPZ setting, with the added condition that the solution to the multiplicative stochastic heat equation on $[0,L]$, now parameterized in terms of boundary conditions $u,v\in\mathbb{R}$, must also satisfy $\partial_{x}Z_{u,v}(t,x)|_{x=0} = \left(u-\frac{1}{2}\right)Z_{u,v}(t,0),$ and $\partial_{x}Z_{u,v}(t,x)|_{x=L} = -\left(v-\frac{1}{2}\right)Z_{u,v}(t,L).$ A well-defined notion of what it means to be a solution of the open KPZ equation appears in Corwin and Shen~\cite{CS18}. \begin{defn} For a Hopf-Cole solution to the open KPZ equation with Neumann boundary parameters $u,v\in\mathbb{R}$, $H_{u,v}(t,x)$, we say that the law of the process $\{H_{u,v}(x)-H_{u,v}(0)\}_{x\in[0,L]}$ on $C[0,L]$ is stationary for the open KPZ increment process if, when the open KPZ equation is started with the initial data $H_{u,v}(x)$ at time $t=0$, then for all $t\geq 0$, the law of the increment $\{H_{u,v}(t,x)-H_{u,v}(t,0)\}_{x\in[0,L]}$ is equal to the law of the initial data.
-We refer to the law of such an increment process as a stationary measure of the open KPZ increment process with initial data $H_{u,v}(x)-H_{u,v}(0)$. \end{defn} Corwin and Knizel~\cite{CK21} proved the existence of a stationary measure for the open KPZ equation for all $u,v\in\mathbb{R}$.
-They also characterized the measure in terms of a multipoint Laplace transform under the condition $u+v\geq 0$.
-Later works by Barraquand and Le Doussal~\cite{BLD22} and Bryc, Kuznetsov, Wang, and Wesolowski~\cite{BKWW23}, gave a probabilistic description of this measure in terms of a stochastic process.
-They showed that the stationary measure of the open KPZ increment process can be described (for $L=1$ and $u+v>0$ and $u,v>-1$) in terms of a Radon-Nikodym transform applied to the joint measure of a pair of Brownian motions. \cref{d:kpzrn} gives a precise characterization of the appropriate measure, in the slightly more general setting (for any $L$, and $u+v>0$) needed to state our main theorem.
+Solutions to the open KPZ equation are defined via the same Hopf-Cole transform which we use in the standard KPZ setting, with the added condition that the solution to the multiplicative stochastic heat equation on $[0,L]$, now parameterized in terms of boundary conditions $u,v\in\mathbb{R}$, must also satisfy $\partial_{x}Z_{u,v}(t,x)|_{x=0} = \left(u-\frac{1}{2}\right)Z_{u,v}(t,0),$ and $\partial_{x}Z_{u,v}(t,x)|_{x=L} = -\left(v-\frac{1}{2}\right)Z_{u,v}(t,L).$ A well-defined notion of what it means to be a solution of the open KPZ equation appears in Corwin and Shen~\cite{CS18}.